Veta-Bee/PROFIT--PLUS-SALES-REPORT-FOR-2019/README.md

 *There is a significant increase in sales in February and March which suggests that targeted marketing campaigns or seasonal trends drive customer spending.
 *These spikes should be further analyzed to determine if they can be replicated in other months.

-**2. Comparison with Initial Expectations:**
+**.
+Comparison with Initial Expectations:**
 •	Branch C’s Success Was Expected, but the Margin Was Higher Than Anticipated meaning the initial insights suggested that Branch C might perform well, but its lead over Branches A and B was more significant than expected.

 •	The Popularity of the Food & Beverage Category Aligns with Initial Assumptions which means that Food & Beverages would be a top-performing category, and the analysis confirmed this.

 •	Sales Spikes in February and March Were Unexpected Initially, January was identified as the peak sales month, but further analysis revealed that February and March also experience strong sales.
 This then suggests potential seasonal or promotional factors at play that should be explored further.

-•	The Dominance of Cash Transactions Was Not Initially Expected, It was assumed that E-Wallets or credit cards might be more widely used, but cash remains the preferred method, This then presents an opportunity to increase digital payment adoption through discounts or incentives
+•	The Dominance of Cash Transactions Was Not Initially Expected, It was assumed that E-Wallets or credit cards might be more widely used, but cash remains the preferred method, This then presents an opportunity to increase digital payment adoption through discounts or incentives.

 **PRE-ANALYSIS**